Did you know that many digital marketing agencies struggle more to get their own clients than to get clients’ results?

 Snapchat Lead Generation

 Snapchat gives agencies access to a highly engaged audience who are mostly Gen Z and Millennials.
-Most users open the app nearly 40 times a day.
+The average users open the app nearly 40 times a day.
 With 900 million monthly users, it’s a strong channel for lead capture.

 How it works: